First-class facilities of the Titanic: À la Carte Restaurant

 The restaurant was the preferred alternative to the main dining saloon and gave passengers the option of enjoying lavish French haute cuisine at an additional cost.
 A passenger could choose to eat exclusively in the restaurant for the duration of the voyage and receive a £3-£5 rebate on his/her ticket at the time of booking.
 Unlike the main dining saloon, the restaurant gave passengers the freedom to eat whenever they liked (between 8 am and 11 pm).
 The restaurant was not managed by the White Star Line; Luigi Gatti ran it as a concession and his staff were not part of the regular crew.

 The restaurant was one of the most luxurious rooms on the ship, decorated in the Louis XVI style, with exquisitely carved French walnut panelling trimmed in gilt-brass accents.
 Fluted columns interspersed throughout the room were carved with gilded ribbons and the plaster ceilings were delicately molded with flower and ribbon motifs.
 Mirrors were installed within the panelling imitating windows and the room was divided into bays along either side with oval mirrors inset.
 Along the forward wall was a large buffet with a peach-coloured marble top and along the aft wall was a raised bandstand for the orchestra, with buffets on either side containing the silver service and cutlery.
 The Restaurant featured its own custom Spode china service in gilt and cobalt blue.
 Axminster carpeting in Rose du Barry covered the floors and the plush chairs of French walnut were upholstered in pink rose-patterned Aubusson tapestry.
-Standard lamps with crystal stems and rose coloured lightshades illuminated each table.
+Standard lamps with crystal stems and rose coloured silken lightshades illuminated each table.
 The À la Carte Restaurant provided the most intimate atmosphere on board.
 In fact, half of the tables in the restaurant catered for two people, whereas very few of such tables were offered in the main dining saloon.

 The passengers often referred to the restaurant as the Ritz.
 Ms. Walter Douglas, a first-class passenger who survived the sinking, gave her account of the À la Carte Restaurant:

 It was the last word in luxury.
 The tables were grey with pink roses and white daisies […] the stringed orchestra playing music from Puccini and Tchaikovsky.
 The food was superb: caviar, lobster, quail from Egypt, plovers' eggs, and hothouse grapes and fresh peaches.

 On the night of the sinking, the Wideners, a wealthy couple from Philadelphia, hosted a dinner party at the restaurant in honour of Captain Smith.